-Front Control Panel
+Control Panel

 The chassis' control panel provides you with system monitoring and control.
-LEDs indicate system power, HDD activity, network activity (2), overheat/fan/power failure and UID (Unit Identifier).
-A main power button and a UID button is also included.
+LEDs indicate system power, HDD activity, network activity (2), overheat/fan failure and power failure.
+A main power button and a reset button is also included on the control panel.